UMNO: The New Economic Policy

+Mahathir era

 On 24 April 1987, UMNO held its Annual General Assembly and triennial Party election.
 The then Prime Minister and party President, Mahathir Mohamad, faced his first party election in 12 years, having been elected unopposed since the 1975 UMNO election.

 The politics of the Malays, particularly UMNO politics, had undergone a sea change in the first few years of the Mahathir stewardship, and the party presidency was challenged for the second time in 41 years.
-The first challenge was a dull affair in which Hussein Onn was opposed by a minor party official named Sulaiman Palestin.
 In fact, in the early 1950s, Tunku Abdul Rahman's presidency had also been challenged by C. M. Yusof, who later became the Speaker of the Dewan Rakyat, but Tunku was not properly considered an incumbent then, being only a care-taker president.

 The 1987 contest was a vastly different matter.
 Mahathir was opposed by his very popular former Finance Minister, Tengku Razaleigh Hamzah.
-The press took to referring to Mahathir and his supporters as Team A, and Razaleigh's camp as Team B. Team B included then Deputy Prime Minister Tun Musa Hitam, who was also the incumbent Deputy President of UMNO seeking re-election, as well as Datuk Suhaimi Kamaruddin, the former head of UMNO Youth and president of the Belia 4B youth organisation.
+The press took to referring to Mahathir and his supporters as Team A, and Razaleigh's camp as Team B. Team B included then Deputy Prime Minister Musa Hitam, who was also the incumbent Deputy President of UMNO seeking re-election, as well as Suhaimi Kamaruddin, the former head of UMNO Youth and president of the Belia 4B youth organisation.

 Team B was critical of Mahathir's policies, arguing that the Malaysian New Economic Policy had failed to benefit the poor Malays.
 It also criticised Mahathir's leadership style, alleging he acted unilaterally without consulting other leaders in UMNO and the Barisan Nasional.
 Team B was also perceived as less Islamist than Mahathir's faction.

 Mahathir claimed that the charges against him were groundless, and suggested that his opponents were fracturing Malay unity and were only motivated by greed.

 Eventually, Mahathir was returned to office.
 However, he was elected with such a small majority of 43 (761 against 718 votes) that questions were immediately raised about his mandate.
 Team B supporters, many of whom had been anticipating a victory of similar margins, suspected that the election had been fixed.
-The Team B candidate for Deputy President, Musa Hitam, had also been defeated by Ghafar Baba of Team A, while two of the three vice-presidents were Team A candidates.
+The Team B candidate for Deputy President, Musa Hitam, had also been defeated by Abdul Ghafar Baba of Team A, while two of the three Vice Presidents were Team A candidates.
 The Supreme Council comprised 16 Team A candidates and 9 Team B candidates.

 Allegations were made that several delegates who had voted were drawn from UMNO branches not properly registered.
 There were also several unproved allegations being bandied about that the balloting process had not been above board.

 Nevertheless, Razaleigh pledged to support Mahathir, provided that a "witch hunt" was not launched.
 However, Mahathir promptly purged the government cabinet of all Team B members, and launched similar reshuffles in state and local governments.